AviRatnam0608/interview-node/README.md

 2. Create basic CRUD op functions
 3. Create API end-points that consume these CRUD functionality + business logic
 4. Create front-end views, that allow the user to choose between view 1 or 2.

+Plan for LLM Integration:

+1. Create a chat interface which is:
+   a.
+Aware of the entities and relations
+   b.
+Can take user input and convert it into a query which acts on the entities and relations.
+2. Use the LLM to process the user input to either:
+   a.
+Update Entity node(s) -> By name or guid
+   b.
+Delete Entity node
+   c.
+Create Entity node